-Michele Betsill is Professor of Political Science at Colorado State University and was a founding member of the Earth System Governance Project’s Scientific Steering Committee.
-Michele teaches courses in international relations, global environmental politics and qualitative research methods.
-Her research focuses on global environmental governance, with a particular interest in the role of non-state actors in creating new mechanisms for steering society towards a more sustainable future.
-Her work focuses on issues of climate change, natural resource extraction, and marine conservation.
+Michele Betsill is Professor of Global Environmental Politics at the Department of Political Science, University of Copenhagen and was a founding member of the Earth System Governance Project’s Scientific Steering Committee.
+Michele’s research focuses on global environmental governance, with a particular interest in the role of non-state actors in creating new mechanisms for steering society towards a more sustainable future.
+Her scholarship explores how these actors gain and maintain authority, the mechanisms through which they exercise agency, and the broader implications for the governance of global issues such as climate change, natural resource extraction, and marine conservation.
 Michele received her PhD in political science from the University of Colorado-Boulder.
-Prior to coming to CSU, she was a post-doctoral fellow with the Global Environmental Assessment project at Harvard’s Kennedy School of Government.
+Prior to moving to the University of Copenhagen, she was a professor of political science at Colorado State University for more than 20 years.
 She has been a visiting faculty at the Economics University of Prague (2005), the National Center for Atmospheric Research (2006-07), the University of Colorado (2013) and Lund University (2014).

 - Transnational Climate Change Governance (with the Levehulme network on transnational climate governance, Cambridge, 2014)